 How do I obtain a certified copy of my Divorce Decree?

 A certified copy of your Divorce Decree can be obtained in the Prothonotary's Office either by calling our office, personally coming into the Prothonotary’s Office or requesting by mail.
 If you are coming in, please call ahead so that we have the documents prepared for you to pick up.
 Certified Copies are $8.00.
-Acceptable payment options are cash, certified check or money order.
-Certified checks are money orders should be made payable to Butler County Prothonotary.
-Credit card payments can be made at AllPaid.
-There is also a link on our home page.
+Payment options are cash, credit card, certified check or money order.
+Certified checks or money orders should be made payable to Butler County Prothonotary.
+Credit card payments can also be made online at www.AllPaid.com.
+There is an AllPaid link on our home page.
 You will need your case number to pay on AllPaid.
 Our pay location code is a003tp, or you can search for Butler County Prothonotary.
 When you enter the case number, you will, then, choose Family Court as the type of case.
-If paying by credit card online, the fee is $8.57 to include postage.
+If paying by credit card online, the fee is $8.60 to include postage.
 Also, please make sure the address you enter at Allpaid is the address, where you would like to have the documents mailed.

 All requests for Divorce Decrees must be accompanied by the following: